nono-london/french_tech/README.md

 ```
 # Web Interface
 The web interface uses the streamlit library and is used for data visualization purposes

 ## start the interface

 to start the web interface, type in the venv command line:
 on Windows

 ```
 python -m streamlit run ./french_tech/main_streamlit.py
 ```

 on Linux/mac

 ```
 python3 -m streamlit run ./french_tech/main_streamlit.py
 ```

+# TODO:

+* Add web interface
+* optimize company urls:
+  * load all data rather than read each time
+  * use Google Sheet to store info
+* web interface:
+  * select by company name
+  * existing website
+  *

 # Source of information